Next to the Tower of London is 220(ish) year old building that is the headquarters of the people who look after the lighthouses.

 A lot of the restoration of the building is based on a series of photos taken in 1919 for publication in the Country Life magazine, which is a rare stroke of fortune for the ill-fated building.

-Tours last around 75 minutes and cost £10 per person, which goes to the Trinity House charitable fund providing education and welfare services to mariners.
+Tours of Trinity House last around 75 minutes and cost £10 per person, which goes to the Trinity House charitable fund providing education and welfare services to mariners.

 To book a tour, go to their website, select a date, and then send them an email with your details.